Anchored water hyacinth

 Legal requirements

-- Anchored water hyacinth is a prohibited invasive plant under the Biosecurity Act 2014.
+- Anchored water hyacinth is a prohibited invasive plants under the Biosecurity Act 2014.
+You must not:

-- You must not keep, move, give away, sell or release into the environment.
-Penalties may apply.
-You must not take any action reasonably likely to exacerbate the biosecurity threat posed by anchored water hyacinth.
+- You must not take any action that is reasonably likely to exacerbate the biosecurity threat posed by anchored water hyacinth.

 - You must take any action that is reasonably likely to minimise the biosecurity threat posed by anchored water hyacinth.